Finance officials face global economy under threat

 That's the bleak picture facing global finance officials who are meeting this week in Washington to consider policies to address the world's uneven growth.
 Their meetings follow downbeat assessments of the global economy issued this week by the International Monetary Fund, the Brookings Institution and the Federal Reserve.

-The talks began Thursday with discussions among finance ministers and central bank presidents of the Group of 20 nations, which includes traditional powers such as the United States, Japan and Germany and emerging economies such as Russia, China and India.
+The talks are beginning Thursday with finance ministers and central bank presidents of the Group of 20 nations, which includes traditional powers such as the United States, Japan and Germany and emerging economies such as Russia, China and India.
 Next will come meetings of the 188-nation International Monetary Fund and its sister lending organization, the World Bank.

 In a global forecast prepared for the meetings, the IMF downgraded its outlook this year because Europe is at risk of slipping back into recession and persistent weakness is slowing Japan, China and Brazil.
 The IMF called the recovery uneven and said global growth this year would be 3.3 percent, one-tenth of a percentage point below its forecast in July.
 And it lowered its outlook for 2015.